shodiBoy1/stark/README.md

 - **Bloom's taxonomy difficulty levels** — Easy, Medium, and Hard question tiers
 - **Multi-language support** — English and German
 - **Custom instructions** — fine-tune how the AI generates your questions
-- **100% local data** — your data lives in your browser's IndexedDB and never leaves your machine

 ## Quick Start